bninni/line-driver/README.md

 ## API

-Every function has two arguments pass through it.
-A 'props' and a 'parser'
+Every function has two arguments passed through to it.
+A 'props' and a 'parser'.

 **props**